jipconan/jippyhome-3d-e-commerce/README.md

   Add a wishlist feature for users to save products they are interested in.
 - **Social Media Sharing:**
   </br>
-  Intergrate with social media platform sharing like whatsapp, facebook, etc.
+  Integrate with social media platform sharing like Whatsapp, Facebook, etc.
 - **User account management:**
   </br>
   Manage user accounts so that I can control who has access to certain features.